 Describe a change in service delivery or practice that you feel would improve the quality of services at your agency.
+You will complete a literature review.
 This needs to be a realistic change that you could see yourself implementing at your agency.
-You will complete an annotated bibliography and a final paper.
 You may submit a rough draft, but it is not required.